A brief history

 Master Key System since 2007

-In March 2007 I started the translation of Charles Haanel’s Master Key System into German and have made it my mission to keep his legacy alive ever since.
+In March 2007 I started the translation of Charles Haanel’s Master Key System to German and have made it my mission to keep his legacy alive ever since.
 I have translated two more of his books, given over a 100 talks in Austria, Germany, Switzerland, Colombia, Latvia and South Africa, and created a number of products and services.
 Since it is now my aim to introduce this timeless wisdom to businesses worldwide, my paths are meeting once again, allowing me to merge my Customer Relationship Management with my Master Key System expertise for the benefit of all involved.